The number of varieties in a family which contain a rational point: Introduction

-If $F(D)_\pi / F(D)$ is not Galois or $\pi^{-1}(D)$ is not integral, then $[F(D)_{\pi}:F(D)]$ in \eqref{eqn:Delta} should be replaced by the density of a Chebotarev set for an appropriate \'{e}tale algebra.
+If $F(D)_\pi / F(D)$ is not Galois or $\pi^{-1}(D)$ is not integral, then $[F(D)_{\pi}:F(D)]$ in \eqref{eqn:Delta} should be replaced by the density of an appropriate Frobenian set of primes.
 The example \eqref{eqn:multinorm} is compatible with this philosophy; indeed, almost all places of $F$ are split in at least one of $F(\sqrt{a}),F(\sqrt{b})$ or $F(\sqrt{ab})$ (these being the algebraic closures of $F$ in the irreducible components of the non-split fibres of \eqref{eqn:multinorm}).
+A special case of such a result was also recently obtained in \cite[Thm.~1.3]{BN15}.
+Further examples involving Frobenian sets are investigated in great generality in forthcoming joint work \cite{LS15} of the author and Smeets.